 Florida’s Alyssa’s Law implementation with StaffAlerter

 StaffAlerter complies with Florida’s requirements with Alyssa’s Law.
-With a StaffAlerter Implementation, a PropStop added to outside doors could prevent a propped door from being used to gain entry to the school.
-Stationary Lockdown buttons that can provide location information when pressed to first responders.
-Wireless panic buttons can be given to staff to allow for them to initiate a lockdown from anywhere in the building with WiFi signal.
-Threat Extinguishers can be added to classrooms providing a way to fight back when escape is not possible.
+With a StaffAlerter Implementation, a PropStop can be added to outside doors that could prevent a propped door from being used to gain entry to the school by notifying personnel to secure the building.
+Stationary Lockdown buttons that can provide location information when pressed to first responders can be distributed throughout the building allowing easy access to staff and students in case of an event.
+Wireless panic buttons can be given to staff to allow them to initiate a lockdown from anywhere in the building with a WiFi signal.
+Threat Extinguishers can be added to classrooms providing a non-lethal way to fight back when escape is not possible for staff and students.

 - Locking all exterior doors